 Cryptocurrency & fiat currency selection

 There are thousands of cryptos, and it’s tough to find a platform that lists every one.
-Most exchanges support major cryptos like BTC, ETH and USDT, but rare altcoins may be much harder to find.
+Most exchanges support major cryptos like BTC, ETH and SOL, but rare altcoins may be much harder to find.
 The best crypto exchanges in Canada let you deposit CAD, but support for other fiat currencies varies.

 Fees